 In a nutshell, an agent in GoTo Resolve creates a signature key that uniquely identifies that person in an account.
 This key is not stored anywhere - other than the agent's memory.
 When the agent wants to perform a sensitive task, such as deploy unattended access or run PowerShell scripts on remote devices, their identity requires extra verification using this signature key.
 This extra security layer protects your organization as well as your agents, even when working from outside your protected office infrastructure.

-Okay, but how does this signature key block unwanted third parties from accessing my computers?
+How does this signature key block unwanted third parties from accessing my devices?